 Just send photos to yourself on any instant messaging app you use, like WhatsApp, Telegram, and Facebook Messenger.
 You can also do the same method to shrink the size of your videos.

-Third-party apps that can reduce the file size of images
+Third-party iOS apps to reduce image file size

 There are also plenty of third-party apps that you can try.
-Below, I’ll discuss the most popular options
+Below, I’ll discuss the most trusted options.

 1. Image Size

 - Ratings: 4.7/5 (24.6K Ratings)